Frequently Asked Questions

 dotted line 365

-The conference is free to anyone from CIRCOM member stations – and to guests of the winners and commended or their work colleagues.
-However, CIRCOM’s prize money is passed across to the entering station.
-It is up to that station how the money is spent.
+The Conference is free to anyone from CIRCOM member stations.
+However, where relevant, any prize money is passed to the entering station.
+It is up to that station how any money is spent.
 CIRCOM only guarantees to pay the flight/travel costs and accommodation (for up to two nights) of the winner and commended, plus a second delegate (preferably a younger professional) from the winning station.
 Others have to pay for themselves or be paid for by agreement with their employers, not CIRCOM.
-Also, everyone (including winner, second permitted delegate and commended) will have to register for the Conference on the official registration form.
+Also, everyone attending must formally register for the Conference on the official registration form.

 If I am a winner or commended, what do I have to do at the CIRCOM Conference?